APPLICATION LINK is listed below

 - Students must have at least a 2.5/4.0 GPA on general education courses

-- Must complete ALL general required courses for DMS program by application deadline of May 1st, OR be enrolled in the course at Gadsden State.
+- Must complete ALL general required courses for DMS program by application deadline of May 1st, OR be enrolled in the course (to complete no later than Spring 2019) at Gadsden State (since we can easily pull these final grades).

 - Student must pass a criminal background check and drug test